idanileiko/OverwatchAnalysis/README.md

 ### Load in Hero Data from Overbuff.com

 The first step was seeking out some pick rate data.
 Which heroes are chosen for quickplay matches and which are chosen for competitive matches?
-I looked at [Overbuff](http://www.overbuff.com), from the PC platform for the past month (September 12, 2017 to October 12, 2017).
+I looked at [Overbuff](http://www.overbuff.com), which is a site that gathers Overwatch statistics data and looks at trends over time.
+The data I used came from the PC platform for the past month (September 12, 2017 to October 12, 2017).

 The data that will be loaded in for this analysis was scraped from [Overbuff heroes page](http://www.overbuff.com/heroes).
 The details of this process can be found [here](http://github.com/idanileiko/OverwatchPCPickRateAnalysis/tree/master/Scraper), in the scraper part of this repo.